michelleful/code-blog/_posts/2015-04-29-geopandas-manipulation.markdown

 We then call an aggregate function on this `groupby` to merge all the LineStrings in the `geometry` column together into a MultiLineString.
 Then we obtain the centroids of these MultiLineStrings.

-Here's the code, written by Jake Wasserman (with a slight modification from me):
+Here's the code, written by Jake Wasserman (slightly modified):

 {% highlight python %}
 import shapely.ops